Sara F. Jacoby, MPH, MSN, PhD

 Dr. Jacoby is a board-certified ACNP and a trauma and surgical care nurse.
 The field work that informs her research is conducted with patients during the course of their hospitalization and recovery experience.
 This permits a continued engagement with the clinical arena and opportunity to interface with healthcare recipients and providers within healthcare institutions.

 Dr. Jacoby is an active participant in nursing, public health, and the interdisciplinary injury science community.
-She is a member of the preeminent professional research organization for injury science – the Society for the Advancement of Violence and Injury Research (SAVIR).
-She has served as a peer reviewer for manuscripts submitted to over ten scientific journals, including International Journal of Nursing Studies, Qualitative Health Research, and Injury Prevention.
+She is a member of the Society for the Advancement of Violence and Injury Research (SAVIR) and served as a peer reviewer for manuscripts submitted to over ten scientific journals, including International Journal of Nursing Studies, Qualitative Health Research, and Injury Prevention.

 Selected Career Highlights